trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 let activityLogger = MemNewActivityLogger()

 // Going through the flow
-let args = Openid4ciNewArgs("YourRequestURIHere", kms.getCrypto(), didResolver)
+let interactionArgs = Openid4ciNewInteractionArgs("YourRequestURIHere", kms.getCrypto(), didResolver)
-let opts = Openid4ciNewOpts().setActivityLogger(activityLogger) // Optional, but useful for tracking credential activity var newInteractionError: NSError?
+let interactionOpts = Openid4ciNewInteractionOpts().setActivityLogger(activityLogger) // Optional, but useful for tracking credential activity var newInteractionError: NSError?

-// This is a stateful object - we will use this to go through the flow. let interaction = Openid4ciNewInteraction(args, opts, &newInteractionError)
+// This is a stateful object - we will use this to go through the flow. let interaction = Openid4ciNewInteraction(interactionArgs, interactionOpts, &newInteractionError)

-// It's a good idea to check the issuer's capabilities first let issuerCapabilities = interaction.issuerCapabilities() if !issuerCapabilities.AuthorizationCodeGrantTypeSupported() {
+// It's a good idea to check the issuer's capabilities first if !interaction.authorizationCodeGrantTypeSupported() {
     // This code example isn't applicable.
 See the authorization code flow example instead.

     return